VirajT7Solution/CookToDoor/PROJECT_DOCUMENTATION.md

 ### 1.3 Scope

-The scope of the PlateMate project encompasses:
+The scope of the CookToDoor project encompasses:

 #### Functional Scope: